exebook/trie4d/README.md

 and that's under 100 lines of code, which makes it a good choice for a dictionary structure for some applications (think of your toy programming language, etc.).

-### Binary trie.

-There also are binary-tries, they have a node for each bit of a key.
-I experimented with *binary tries* and found them inneficient since they allocate a node for every bit, and have to do a pointer dereference for each bit of a key, with causes a cache miss on each step.

-My small experiments show that *binary tries* are very slow compared for 8-bit or 4-bit *tries*.
-They might have their place under the sun for starage with very short keys (not strings, maybe words) and small number of keys.

 ### Advantages of trie4d.